 - If your recipe calls for adding canned broth, add water instead.
 When cooking in your MEC pots all the food taste is preserved, nothing is lost like if cooking in metals so water is sufficient to bring out those flavors and there is no need for other flavor adding canned ingredients.

-- Use sea salt (has many trace minerals), raw sugar like “Jaggery”, and good minimally processed cooking oil like coconut oil, sesame seed oil, or olive oil.
-Avoid vegetable oil or corn oil and the likes.
+- Use sea salt (has many trace minerals), raw sugarcane, aka Jaggery, and minimally processed cooking oil like coconut oil, sesame seed oil, or olive oil.
+Avoid highly processed vegetable oils, corn oil and the likes.

 The biggest difference is the taste of the food and its nutritional value.
 The food tastes much better, is more nutritious when cooked in MEC.
 Besides your food being fully non-toxic (no metals and chemicals interacting and leaching in to the food), and more nutritious (the heat cooking the food is different and cooks without damaging nutritional cells).
 Here are some more advantages to making chili in MEC’s pure clay pots:

 - Easy one pot cooking: The complete recipe can be done in one pot, including cooking the beans.
 Beans and lentils take anywhere from 30 mins to 1.20 hours to cook.
 To save time off course you can use home pre-cooked beans too.

 - Less water needed: Less water is required than mentioned in recipe for conventional cookware.

 - Cooking beans in pure-clay prevents flatulence: The water left from cooking the beans will be enough for the recipe, typically it’s recommended this water be discarded to prevent beans from causing flatulence.
 Not so when cooked in clay.